 Note also that Article II, § 24 of the Maryland Constitution authorizes the Governor to reorganize the Executive Branch, including by establishing or abolishing departments, offices, etc. and reallocating or reassigning functions, powers and duties among departments, offices, etc. If the changes are inconsistent with or create new governmental programs, they must be set out in an executive order in statutory form and submitted to the General Assembly with the first 10 days of a regular session.
 The changes become effective unless they are disapproved by the General Assembly, within 50 days after submission, by a resolution of disapproval concurred in by a majority vote of all members of either house of the General Assembly.
 The Governor cannot use this power to abolish offices established or change the powers and duties delegated by the Maryland Constitution.
-For an example, see Chapter 1 of the Acts of 2023.
+For an example, see Chapter 1 of the Acts of 2023 and Chapter 1 of the Acts of 2024.